Miami Freedom Park: Freedom Park (2018–present)

 This has been approved by the results of a referendum in which 60% of the voters authorized the stadium.
 Also Miami-Dade Circuit Judge Mavel Ruiz's decision, preserved the results of a November referendum in which 60% of Miami voters authorized city administrators to negotiate a 99-year lease with the MLS team's ownership to develop Miami Freedom Park.
 The $1 billion stadium, hotel, office park, and commercial campus is to be built on 73 acre of city-owned land, currently Melreese golf course.
 The team would also build an adjacent public park.
 The MLS team, Club Internacional de Fútbol (Inter Miami), would play at least 17 home games annually in the 25,000-seat stadium.

 On August 20, 2019, Miami Mayor Francis Suarez confirmed a recent report that soil contamination at Melreese golf course, the proposed site for the stadium, was far worse than previously thought.
 According to CBS Miami, "...arsenic contamination levels are more than twice what is allowed by law.
 Barium and lead levels are also too high and there is debris in the soil that could cause physical hazards."

-On April 28, 2022, the Miami City Council voted 4–1 to grant Inter Miami a 99-year lease for the Melresse site, with the stadium projected to open in the 2025 MLS season.
+On April 28, 2022, the Miami City Council voted 4–1 to grant Inter Miami a 99-year lease for the Melreese site, with the stadium projected to open in the 2025 MLS season.

 On March 19, 2023, Melreese Golf Course was shut down to make way for the construction of Miami Freedom Park.
+Construction of Miami Freedom Park began in August 2023, with intentions to open in 2026.
+A groundbreaking ceremony was to be set later in the year.

+On August 8, 2024, Florida Governor Ron DeSantis directed $8M for infrastructure around the stadium.
+The money, which will come from the state’s Job Growth Grant Fund, will be used to construct a road around the planned Miami Freedom Park.

 Transportation

 The Freedom Park site is located near Miami International Airport and the adjoining Miami Intermodal Center, a rail and bus transfer station.
-It is served by Metrorail trains to Downtown Miami and Tri-Rail commuter rail to the northern suburbs and counties.
+It is served by the MIA Mover, which will connect riders to/from the airport, Metrorail trains to Downtown Miami and Tri-Rail commuter rail to the northern suburbs and counties.
 The Intermodal Center is located on the north side of the canal that separates the stadium site from the airport.
+A footbridge over the Tamiami Canal is planned to connect the station with the stadium complex.

+The stadium will boast over 4,500 on-site parking spaces, the largest number of new parking spaces at any MLS stadium.
+Miami Freedom Park will include 2.51 miles of newly constructed on-site roadways, one of the most extensive roadway improvements constructed by any new stadium project in the U.S. in decades.